Component catalog

 - To understand an addon such as XvP settlement or issuer-signed scalar feeds, use capabilities.

 The model is layered for review.
-DALP owns the platform surfaces, infrastructure services, contract model, token-feature attach points, and capability workflows listed here.
+DALP owns the platform surfaces, infrastructure services, contract model, token-feature attach points, and the capability workflows listed here.

 Choose the right detail page